Knowledge Engine (search engine): Controversy

 Longtime Wikipedia editor and journalist William Beutler told Vice Magazines Jason Koebler, "Leaving aside whether a search engine is a good idea, let alone feasible, the core issue here is about transparency.
 The irony is that the Wikimedia Foundation failed to observe one of the movement's own core values ...."
 UK Wikipedia editor Ashley van Haeften told Ars Technica via e-mail that "Lila, Jimmy, and the rest chose to keep the project and the Knight Foundation application and grant a secret until the projects were underway for six months, and even then this only came to light because it was leaked."

 Tretikov's initial public post about the Knowledge Engine project did not explain why the original grant proposal had such a grander vision than the later public plan to develop an internal search engine.
 Staff who had been uncomfortable about the project's development felt the WMF was not being sufficiently straightforward with the community.
-According to statements posted of an internal meeting on the WMF's website, a member of the Discovery team member said to Tretikov, "My concern is that we still aren't communicating it clearly enough.
+According to statements posted of an internal meeting on the WMF's website, a member of the Discovery team said to Tretikov, "My concern is that we still aren't communicating it clearly enough.
 This morning's blog post is the truth, but not all of the truth.
 Namely that we had big plans in the past.
 It would have been much easier to say that we did have big plans, but they were ditched ... we still haven't acknowledged it.
 We can't deny it."

 Former deputy director of the WMF Erik Möller, up to April 2015, portrayed the events as "very much out of control" and "a crisis."
 Disagreements about the project, and the response to the resulting controversy, led to many WMF staff members departing, culminating in Tretikov resigning on February 25, 2016.